amoh-godwin/Articulae/mds/educative/basics_ui/images.md

 ```

-Apart from PreserveAspectFit, you can also have PreserveAspectCrop.
+Apart from `PreserveAspectFit`, you can also have `PreserveAspectCrop`.